SWebsterGIT/immunofluorescence-edge-localization/README.md

 DEBUG_MODE can be set to True to output a more comprehensive set of intermediately processsed images, if needed.
 It may help to have an understanding of image processing software in order to use this, and the other parameters, most efficiently.

+Images for analysis may in theory include only the green channel, but it is beneficial to include a second channel (e.g. actin - red) to help the software identify the boundary of the colony, and this is highly reccomended to avoid inconsistency.

 # Dependencies
 OpenCV2 (python)